 - No penalty APR.
 Paying late won’t automatically raise your interest rate (APR).
 Other account pricing and terms apply.

 - This card doesn’t offer a sign-up bonus.

 - On purchases outside the U.S., you will pay a foreign transaction fee of 3%.

 Read our full BankAmericard credit card review.

 Bank of America® Premium Rewards® credit card

 As with all of the Bank of America credit cards, your rewards rates are improved for loyal Bank of America customers.
-Preferred Rewards clients can get a 25% to 75% rewards bonus (based on your enrolled tier: Gold 25%, Platinum 50%, Platinum Honors 75%).
+Preferred Rewards members can earn 25%-75% more points on every purchase (based on your enrolled tier: Gold 25%, Platinum 50%, Platinum Honors 75%).
 The Premium Rewards card not only offers great rewards rates but also a generous sign-up bonus.
 The card’s $95 annual fee is more than made up for by up to $200 in combined airline incidental and airport expedited screening statement credits + valuable travel insurance protections.

 - Earn unlimited 2 points per $1 spent on travel and dining purchases and 1.5 points per $1 spent on everything else.